forever9teen/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that multiplies two numbers.
+Write a program that adds positive numbers.

+Print the result, followed by a new line

+If no number is passed to the program, print 0, followed by a new line

-Your program should print the result of the multiplication, followed by a new line
+If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1

-You can assume that the two numbers and result of the multiplication can be stored in an integer
+You can assume that numbers and the addition of all the numbers can be stored in an int

-If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1